collectiv-ai/screenshot-chat0.png/README.md

 ---

-# 🧠 What Makes CollectivAI Unique?
+# 🧠 What Makes CollectiVAI Unique?

 ### ✔ No token
 ### ✔ No blockchain